-A total of \$15.9 million of revenue was recognised for the sale of crude oil and natural gas, \$9.9 million and \$6.0 million for gas sales, and oil sales, respectively (2020: \$13.0 million).
-Revenue is recognised in the consolidated financial statements at a point in time when the control of the gas and oil passes to the customer and physical delivery occurs.
+In 2022 a total of \$65.5 million of revenue was recognised for the sale of crude oil and natural gas, including \$60.4 million, \$5.1 million for gas sales and oil sales respectively (2021: \$15.9 million).
+Revenue is recognised in the consolidated financial statements at a point in time when the control over the gas and oil passes to the customer and physical delivery occurs.
 There is judgment involved in the classification of revenues from sold oil and in the timing of the reduction of unearned revenues.
 We therefore identified revenue recognition and contract accounting as a significant risk, which was one of the most significant assessed risks of material misstatement.